 First things first, you need an account on Civo.
-Civo offers $70 free credit to new users if accepted into the KUBE100 beta: Apply here.
-This will be enough to run a Medium-sized 3 node cluster.
+Civo offers $250 free credit for a month to new users: Sign up here.

 As we will be setting up a three-node swarm, you will need three instances set up with Docker.
 Here is a quick guide to do just that.
 Once you have three instances set up, you can continue with this guide.